IFPRMENA/arabspatialblog/_posts/blog/2015-04-22-caloric-adequacy-is-no-longer-critical-to-child-nutrition-in-the-middle-east-and-north-africa-region.md

 ---
 layout: blog
 published: false
-title: Caloric adequacy is no longer critical to child nutrition in the Middle East and North Africa region
+title: Caloric Adequacy is No Longer Critical to Child Nutrition in the Middle East and North Africa Region
 category: blog
 language: english
 comments: true